-The Public Policy Agenda reflects the current priorities of the NACNS membership and the issues on which the board of directors initiates action.
-However, in response to a dynamic legislative and regulatory environment, out of necessity, NACNS also will need to address other emerging heathcare issues.
-One example of this is the opioid epidemic.
-NACNS will continue to remain in the forefront during discussion of identified issues.
+The goal of the NACNS Legislative Committee is to represent the CNS perspective effectively in all aspects of the practice environment through our advocacy efforts.
+The 2018-2020 Public Policy Agenda reflects the current priorities of the NACNS membership and the issues on which the board of directors initiate actions.
+In response to a dynamic health care legislative and regulatory environment NACNS may also need to address other emerging healthcare issues.

 Health Information Technology

-- Collaborate with other organizations, including state and federal partners, to ensure that proposed legislative and regulatory changes (1) recognize full scope of practice and prescriptive authority for CNSs in all healthcare settings including those at the Veterans Health Administration; (2) do not limit the access of patients to care or to CNS services; (3) do not have a negative impact on patient safety; and (4) do not impose barriers to CNS practice.
+- Collaborate with other organizations, including state and federal partners, to ensure that proposed legislative and regulatory changes: (1) Recognize full scope of practice and prescriptive authority for CNSs in all healthcare settings including those at the Veterans Health Administration; (2) Improve patient access to care; (3) Improve patient safety; and (4) Remove barriers to CNS practice.

 - Advocate for the Department of Labor to recognize the clinical nurse specialist as a “detailed occupation” in the Standard Occupation Classification.

-- Promote increased funding for policy initiatives, such as the Title VIII ─ Nursing Workforce Development Programs, that help alleviate the nurse and nurse faculty shortages and increase the retention and recruitment of registered and advanced practice registered nurses.
+- Promote increased funding for policy initiatives, such as Title VIII ─ Nursing Workforce Development Programs, to help alleviate nurse and nurse faculty shortages and increase retention and recruitment of registered and advanced practice registered nurses and nurse faculty.

-According to the Bureau of Labor Statistics (BLS), demand for registered nurse (RN) will grow 16% from 2014 to 2024, outpacing the 7% average for most other occupations.1 Several factors will contribute to this increase, including a large number of newly insured patients resulting from healthcare legislation, the prevalence of chronic disease, an increased emphasis on preventive care, and the large, aging babyboom population.
-This increased demand is projected to result in 439,300 job openings, representing one of the largest increases for all occupations.
+According to the Bureau of Labor Statistics (BLS), demand for registered nurse (RN) will grow 16% from 2014 to 2024, outpacing the 7% average for most other occupations.1 Several factors will contribute to this increase, including a large number of newly insured patients resulting from healthcare legislation, the growing prevalence of chronic disease, increased emphasis on preventive care, an aging population, and retirement of nurses in the baby boom population.
+Increased demand is projected to result in 439,300 job openings, representing one of the largest increases for all occupations.
 In addition, with more than 500,000 seasoned RNs anticipating retirement by 2022, the U.S. Bureau of Labor Statistics projects the need to produce 1.1 million new RNs for expansion and replacement of retirees.2

 NACNS believes that the deepening health inequities, inflated costs, and poor quality of healthcare outcomes in this country will not be reversed until the concurrent shortages of RNs, APRNs, and qualified nurse educators are addressed.
-Without national efforts of some magnitude to match the healthcare reality facing the nation today, it will be difficult to avoid the adverse effects on the health of our nation from the inability of our under resourced nursing education programs to produce sufficient numbers of high quality RNs and APRNs.
+Without national efforts of some magnitude to match the healthcare reality facing the nation today, it will be difficult to avoid the adverse effects on the health of our nation especially from under resourced nursing education programs to produce sufficient numbers of highly qualified and engaged RNs and APRNs.